kolabri/kolabri.io/content/blog/2024-challenges/index.md

 The trouble for transfer pricing in software engineering begins with a fundamental question: What is actually a taxable transaction in the context of collaborative software engineering?
 It is not immediately clear what types or characteristics classify a taxable exchange of intangibles or services across the boundaries of a country in the context of software engineering.

-Among other potentially relevant types of taxable intangibles, such as *goodwill* or *group synergies*, we discuss in this and the following subsections two types of intangibles that are highly relevant for software engineering: *know-how* and *licenses*.
+Among other potentially relevant types of taxable intangibles, such as *goodwill* or *group synergies*, this blog post focusses on two types of intangibles that are highly relevant for software engineering: *know-how* and *licenses*.

 The OECD Transfer Pricing Guidelines define *know-how* as the "proprietary information or knowledge that assist[s] or improve[s] a commercial activity, but that [is] not registered for protection in the manner of a patent or trademar".
 The commercial activity includes the manufacturing, marketing, research and development of and for a software system.